microsoft/Trieste/samples/infix/beyond-infix.md

 print "arity 3 op" (1, 3-1, 1+2-1);
 ```

-We have more variants in the test folder, but remember that we've converged on a single AST by this point, so non-significant changes like adding/removing redundant commas, or omitting parentheses, make no difference at this point.
+We have more variants in the test folder, but remember that we've converged on a single AST by this point, so non-significant changes like adding/removing redundant commas, or omitting parentheses, should make no difference.
-The AST our code will be looking at past this point will be the same in any case.
+The AST we will be looking at past this point will be the same.

 The first step in evaluating anything is to identify what evaluated and unevaluated terms must look like.
 In this case, we mark terms that haven't evaluated with `Expression`, as is already the case in our starting AST, and we mark terms that we consider values with the `Literal` parent node.
-We chose "literal" as the name because these values are essentially a special case of expressions which can be thought of as fully-evaluated constants.
+We chose "literal" as the name because these values match expressions which can be thought of as fully-evaluated constants.

 We identify "literals" as follows:
 - `Int` or `Float`